AhmedKrimi/behavioral-cloning-lunar-lander/README.md

 ## Project Description

-Lunar Lander is an OpenAIGym Environment whose goal is to navigate a space-ship and make it land between the two yellow flags with up right position and minimum landing velocity.
+Lunar Lander is an OpenAI Gym Environment whose goal is to navigate a space-ship and make it land between the two yellow flags with up right position and minimum landing velocity.
 As shown in the figure, there are four discrete action classes: upwards, left, right and no-action.
 In this project, we approach this task through imitation learning, where a human plays the game and feeds